radum/webapp-boilerplate-v1-deprecated/docs/recipes/readme.md

 ### Dev

+* [Nunjucks](dev-nunjucks-tpl.md) - A powerful templating engine with inheritance, asynchronous control, and more.

 ### Tooling

 * [Asset revisioning](tooling-asset-revisioning.md) - Asset revisioning (aka revving) for CSS and JS by appending content hash to their filenames.